Nuggets of Wisdom from the Senior Volunteers

 Things left unattended are usually fairly safe at DunDraCon, but don't tempt someone by leaving anything you care about lying around.

 - Don't leave your badge in your hotel room or car.
-It can be a pain in the butt to have to go back and get it, especially if you are staying at home or one of the other hotels.
+It can be a pain in the butt to have to go back and get it, especially if you are commuting from home.
 You don't have to wear it out to dinner, but keep it with you even if you don't think you'll need it.

 - Bell carts are few and in high demand.
 Please use them responsibly, loading and unloading as quickly as possible.
 You may use one to haul boxes and other gear from your room or car to a gaming salon, as long as it is then returned to the hotel lobby ASAP (have a friend return it, if necessary).